A FULL SERVICE PERSONAL INJURY LAW FIRM WITH OVER 25 YEARS OF EXPERIENCE

 - Get contact information.
 You must get the truck driver’s name, phone number, address, license information, and insurance information.
 You will also need the name and contact information of their employer.
 Flag any witnesses and try to get their contact information, if possible.

 - Seek medical care.
 You should always see a doctor as soon as possible after any vehicular crash.
 Even if you are feeling okay after a truck collision, there is a chance you may have sustained injuries that are not immediately visible to the naked eye.
 Explain what happened so they can look for common problems, such as spinal damage or head trauma.
 Keep a copy of their evaluation and follow their recommended treatment plan.

 - Reach out to Tommy James Law.
-You should speak to our Jefferson County truck accident attorney as soon as you can after a truck accident.
+You should speak to our Birmingham truck accident attorney as soon as you can after a truck accident.
 We will get to immediate work on your case and handle communications with the negligent driver and their representatives.
 Avoid speaking to these parties before retaining legal representation, as anything you say can and most likely will be used against you.

 Determining Liability in an Alabama Truck Accident